juristr/juristr.github.com/_posts/2016-06-06-ng2-getting-started-for-beginners.md

 > **TL;DR -** Check out the [video screencast at the end](#screencast) of this article :wink:

 If you did already some coding examples in Angular 2, then I'm probably going to bore you :smiley:.
-But maybe you want to dive deeper with my [Learning Angular 2 directives video course]() I recently published :wink:.
+But maybe you want to dive deeper with my [Learning Angular components video course](/blog/2017/01/video-course-learning-ng-cmps/) I recently published :wink:.

 {% include article-link.html
 	url="/blog/2016/04/learning-angular2-directives-course/"